-At this time, the most significant risk is manufacturing capacity constraint.
+We believe that at this time, the most significant risk is manufacturing capacity constraint.

 Unless we maintain manufacturing efficiency, our future profitability could be materially adversely affected.
 Manufacturing semiconductor components involves highly complex processes that require advanced equipment.
-We and our competitors continuously modify these processes in an effort to improve yields and product performance.
-Impurities or other difficulties in the manufacturing process can lower yields.
+We and our competitors continuously modify these processes in an effort to improve yields and product performance, and decrease costs.
+During 2004, we plan to transition our microprocessor production to 90-nanometer process technology, and FASL LLC intends to transition the production of certain of its memory products to 110-nanometer process technology.
+During periods when we or FASL LLC are implementing new process technologies, our or FASL LLC's manufacturing facilities may not be fully productive.
+Substantial delay in the technology transitions in Fab 30 to smaller process technologies employing silicon-on-insulator technology and in FASL LLC's wafer fabrication facilities to smaller geometries could have a material adverse effect on us, particularly if our competitors transition to more cost effective technologies earlier than we do.
+For example, Intel currently manufactures certain microprocessor products on 300-millimeter wafers using 90-nanometer process technology.
+Use of 90-nanometer technology can result in products that are higher performing, use less power and that cost less to manufacture.
+Use of 300-millimeter wafers can decrease manufacturing facilities.
+Furthermore, impurities or other difficulties in the manufacturing process can lower yields.
 Our manufacturing efficiency will be an important factor in our future profitability, and we cannot be sure that we will be able to maintain our manufacturing efficiency or increase manufacturing efficiency to the same extent as our competitors.

-We cannot be sure that we will not experience manufacturing problems in achieving acceptable yields or product delivery delays in the future as a result of, among other things, capacity constraints, construction delays, upgrading or expanding existing facilities or changing our process technologies, which could result in a loss of future revenues.
+We may experience manufacturing problems in achieving acceptable yields or product delivery delays in the future as a result of, among other things, capacity constraints, construction delays, delays in meeting the milestones set forth in our joint development agreement with IBM, upgrading or expanding existing facilities, or changing our process technologies, which could result in a loss of future revenues.
 Our results of operations could also be adversely affected by the increase in fixed costs and operating expenses related to increases in production capacity if revenues do not increase proportionately.

-External factors, such as the SARS virus and potential terrorist attacks and other acts of violence or war, may materially adversely affect us.
-Earlier this year the severe acute respiratory syndrome (SARS) virus had an adverse effect upon the Asian economies and affected demand for our products in Asia.
-A new outbreak of the virus could have a similar impact on demand for our products in Asia.
+External factors, such as the SARS virus, bird flu and potential terrorist attacks and other acts of violence or war, may materially adversely affect us.
+In early 2003, the severe acute respiratory syndrome (SARS) virus had an adverse effect upon the Asian economies and affected demand for our products in Asia.
+A new outbreak of the virus, or a new virus such as the recent bird flu virus, could have a similar impact on demand for our products in Asia.
 In addition, if there were to be a case of SARS discovered in any of our operations in Asia, the measures to prevent the spread of the virus could disrupt our operations at that location.
-There have been no cases of SARS affecting our operations to date.

 Terrorist attacks may negatively affect our operations directly or indirectly and such attacks or related armed conflicts may directly impact our physical facilities or those of our suppliers or customers.
-Furthermore, these attacks may make travel and the transportation of our products more difficult and more expensive and ultimately affect our sales.
+Furthermore, these attacks may make travel and the transportation of our products more difficult and more expensive, and ultimately affect our sales.